mciantyre/teensy4-rs/README.md

 The `teensy4-rt` crate goes a step further in its startup functionality:

-- provides the required firmware configuration block (FCB) and image vector table (IVT) in order to start the iMXRT1060
+- provides the required firmware configuration block (FCB) and image vector table (IVT) in order to start the iMXRT106x
 - initialize the TCM memory regions
 - configures instruction and data caches based on the TCM regions
-- sets the available GPIOs to fast GPIO mode, and configures the LED

 Just as the `cortex-m-rt` crate will call a user's `main()` function, the `teensy4-rt` completes by calling a user's `main()`.
 The `teensy4-rt` crate also exposes the `#[interrupt]`, `#[exception]`, and `#[entry]` macros for decorating interrupt handlers, exception handlers, and the program entrypoint, respectively.
 Note that, as of this writing, `#[pre_init]` is not supported.
 To support the macros, we need a patched version of the `cortex-m-rt-macros` crate.
 The patched version is automatically used in the `teensy4-rt` crate, so end users need not know this distinction.